Veronique Renard: 2000–present

 In the spring of 2000, Renard moved to the hometown of the exiled Dalai Lama in the Indian Himalayas.
 There she focused on her activities as a writer and pro-Tibet activist.
 Concerned with the well-being of the Tibetan people and preservation of Tibetan culture, Renard hopes to create more awareness regarding the Tibetan plight by means of the written word.
 In 2000 and 2001 she published three books in English, in India and Nepal regarding the Tibetan Freedom Struggle (Pantau in Dharamsala, The Fire of Hell, Pantau in India).
 A Dutch version of her autobiography Pantau in India has also been published in the Netherlands and Belgium in 2003.
 In 2006, Pantau in India has also been published in the English in the United States.

 In June 2007, Renard published her follow-up memoir, Pholomolo - No Man No Woman.
 This book focuses on her experiences with gender dysphoria.
 After living in the Himalayas for nearly seven years, Renard moved to Thailand in October 2006.
 In November 2009, Renard signed a book deal with the American publisher PD Publishing.

-In 2008, Renard started a Youtube channel while living in Bangkok.
+In 2008, Renard started a YouTube channel while living in Bangkok.
 Initially, the channel had little success, however, this changed when she created a Japanese style zen garden in the Netherlands.
 In 2013, her videos of her tending to her garden became a hit when they were discovered by a Japanese celebrity who tweeted about them.
-Currently the channel is called Kikiyaya Zen Gardens and has nearly 20.000 subscribers and millions of views.
+The channel is called Kikiyaya Zen Gardens and has nearly 19.000 subscribers as of 2026.